how the dream was born under a piano in 1951

 “And that's where I grew up, under the piano, listening and living in between the notes of Chopin, Bach, Beethoven, Debussy.
 That's where I got that 'Dream On' chordage," said Tyler.

-In his biography, Does the Noise in My Head Bother You?, Tyler describes his childhood as filled with creative influences.
-His father, Victor A. Tallarico, had exceptional talent for the piano, studied music at Columbia University, attended the Juilliard Conservatory in New York City, performed at Carnegie Hall with the Vic Tallarico Orchestra, and later became a music teacher.
+Before he was Steven Tyler, he was Steven Tallarico, and the Tallarico home was not a quiet one.
+His father, Victor Tallarico, had studied music at Columbia University, attended the Juilliard School in New York City, performed at Carnegie Hall with the Vic Tallarico Orchestra, and later became a music teacher.
+Every key on the family’s full-blown Steinway had its own life to him.
 His mother, Susan Ray Blancha, was a secretary, painter, maker of a legendary blueberry pie, and a highly competitive Scrabble player.

-Inside the Tallarico home was a “full-blown Steinway grand piano” that his father would play.
+Regardless of the address, Tyler’s home base was under the piano.
 “And that’s where I grew up, under the piano, listening and living in between the notes of Chopin, Bach, Beethoven, Debussy.
 That’s where I got that ‘Dream On’ chordage.
 Dad went to Juilliard and ended up playing at Carnegie Hall.
 When I asked him, ‘How do you get to Carnegie Hall?’ he said, like an Italian Groucho, ‘Practice, my son, practice.’
 The piano was his mistress.
 Every key on that piano had its own personal and emotional resonance for him.
 He didn’t play by rote.
 God, every note was like a first kiss, and he read music like it was written for him,” said Tyler.

 Tyler learned to play the piano but eventually turned his attention to drums, inspired mainly by listening to records of Sandy Nelson.
 He was also influenced by watching Elvis and witnessing the British Invasion unfold with The Beatles, The Rolling Stones, and The Yardbirds.
 He spent his summers playing waltzes and show tunes in his father’s band.